Zewo/Zewo/README.md

 - Starts the server.

 ### Build and run
-Now let's build the app.
+Now let's build the app using **SwiftPM**.

 ```sh
 swift build
 ```

-After it compiles, run it.
+After it compiles, let's run it.

 ```sh
 .build/debug/hello